leostera/caramel/src/erlang/README.md

+# Erlang Language Libraries

+Libraries to work with Erlang sources in Standard Erlang and Core Erlang syntax.

-# Standard Erlang libraries for OCaml
+## Standard Erlang

 This library contains: